nildasavijit/interview/exercises/nodejs/node.md

 <details>
     <summary>Why we use node js</summary><br>
     <b>
-        1. It is easy to learn Node.js.
+        1. It is easy to learn Node.js.<br>
-        2. The scalability offered.
+        2. The scalability offered.<br>
-        3. The Mobile-friendly, Cross-platform, and Dev-Friendly nature of Node.js.
+        3. The Mobile-friendly, Cross-platform, and Dev-Friendly nature of Node.js.<br>
-        4. Node.js is light and fast.
+        4. Node.js is light and fast.<br>
-        5. The many hosting providers available.
+        5. The many hosting providers available.<br>
-        6. Highly extensible
+        6. Highly extensible<br>
         7. Its caching ability
     </b>
 </details>